The UBSS in Ireland

 That first trip has been followed by further visits at the rate of at least one a year for every year since and has resulted in the discovery and exploration - and even more important the surveying - of many kilometres of cave passage.
 Foremost amongst the Society's discoveries have been such finds as the Doolin Cave System, Cullauns 1, 2 and 3, Gragan West Cave; Poulnagree, the Fergus River Cave amongst many others.
 And if the Society was not responsible for the finding of a number of others, such as Polldubh, Faunarooska, Poll Cragreagh and so on, then it is our members who have surveyed and recorded these caves.Our most recent significant discovery was the Priory Streamway, about 2 km of fine stream cave found beyond the sumps in Poulnagree which was first entered in 1999 by Steve Cottle and Andrew Atkinson.
 This work has been recorded in detail in our own Proceedings and in the journal Irish Speleology.

 The model for our work was set in the earliest days with the publication of Bendall and Pitts' report on the Coolagh River Cave whose detailed surveying and observation was of a standard rarely seen in those days, but one which has been maintained in our subsequent publications.
 Foremost amongst these are our books: The Caves of North-west Clare, Ireland, edited by E.K.
 Tratman was published in 1969 and The Caves of County Clare, edited by Charlie Self was published in 1981.
 Our third book on this area, the Caves of County Clare and South Galway, incorporating a gazetteer of all known sites and bringing the scientific view up to date, was published in 2003.
-The fourth edition, which will include information on the remainder of Galway and on County Mayo, is now in preparation.
+The fourth edition, Caves of Mid-West Ireland which was expanded to include information on the remainder of Galway and on Counties Mayo and Roscommon, was published in 2019.

-The Society has not limited its Irish activities wholly to Co.
-Clare, however.
-Descriptions of caves in other areas can be found in the following papers:
+The Society has not limited its activities to Clare.
+Descriptions of caves in other areas can be found in the papers listed below.
+We are also, in co-operation with the Speleological Union of Ireland, currently preparing a book on the caves of the southern counties of Ireland.

 Graham Mullan